backstage/backstage/.changeset/selfish-swans-ring.md

 '@backstage/plugin-techdocs': patch
 ---

-Fix style bug that occured when sidebar elements were hidden with mkdocs metadata content.
+Fix style bug that occurred when sidebar elements were hidden with mkdocs metadata content.